shakir-ss/TANDEMLOOP/README.md

 # TANDEMLOOP(t2022-1-1)
 PROGRAMS FOR FIRST SCREENING

-The language used in these files is python3
+The language used is python3